caijingwen-vincent/androidApp/README.md

 # androidApp
-android project for our mobie group(Vincent Group)
+android project for our mobie group(Vertiv Group)

 This Text is for FeatureA.
+This function is for memory allocation